devm33/devm33.com/content/projects/countdown/index.md

 ```

 The web worker search function itself is a standard breadth-first search
 implementation to exhaust the solution graph.
-Visiting is keyed off
+Visiting is tracked by
 intermediate states to reduce some duplicate paths.
 The neighbors function is
-also defined to avoid states that are duplicates due to associative operations
+also defined to avoid states that are duplicates due to associative
-or trivial operations (multiplying by one or adding zero).
+operations or trivial operations (multiplying by one or adding zero).

 I also added a performance measure to the search function to track what was
 happening on the worker thread.
 Of course then I became obsessed with optimizing
 the BFS for every nanosecond.
-Currently the search returns in under 0.1s, but
+I reduced the search time to under 0.1s, but
-I'm sure more could be done to go faster!
+I'm sure there's more I could do to go even faster!

 <!-- prettier-ignore -->
 ```js